mia-platform/documentation/README.md

 This command starts a local development server, the site will be reachable on <http://localhost:3000> window.
 To see changes you have to restart the server.

+> :warning: The Search is configured to **not working locally**.

+## Search

+The search is provided by [Algolia](https://www.algolia.com/).

+To see search analytics you can login to Algolia with account data stored to *Mia shared* vault of your *1Password* account.

+The documentation si linked to Algolia account by the Algolia property define in [docusaurus.config.js](docusaurus.config.js) file.
+Here are specified the Api Key, the App id and the index to address.

 ### How to contribute

 Read related [contribution guide](/CONTRIBUTING.MD).